diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 > **Note**: Did you realise how we use the underlying dataset to extract the current level ordinal?
 True separation of content and display.

+We will use a simple colour palette, just shades of grey (see [here](http://www.htmlportal.net/colors/shades-of-gray.php)).

 Finally we add some very basic CSS properties to **Layout > Inline CSS**:

 ```css